- Discover CRC

 Analysis of this case study presents leads to three key observations:

-The mid-term targets and implementation mechanisms for climate change within the City of Toronto run parallel to those to develop a sustainable community.
-They have resulted in supportive financial mechanisms, have created a substantial network of interested parties, and have demonstrated that success is possible.
+1. The mid-term targets and implementation mechanisms for climate change within the City of Toronto run parallel to those to develop a sustainable community.
+This has resulted in supportive financial mechanisms, has created a substantial network of interested parties, and demonstrated that success is possible.
 The consequence is that mid-term programs, when participatory in nature, most likely will provide a good base for further more in-depth planning with respect to sustainability within communities.

 Detailed Background Case Description